tag1consulting/goose/src/docs/goose-book/src/gaggle/manager.md

 # Gaggle Manager

+**NOTE: Gaggle support was temporarily removed as of Goose 0.17.0 (see https://github.com/tag1consulting/goose/pull/529).
+Use Goose 0.16.4 if you need the functionality described in this section.**

 To launch a Gaggle, you first must start a Goose application in Manager mode.
 All configuration happens in the Manager.
 To start, add the `--manager` flag and `--expect-workers` option, the latter necessary to tell the Manager process how many Worker processes it will be coordinating.

 ## Example